Why choose this course?

 Here at Hertfordshire, you won’t just be learning about philosophers and understanding their theories, you’ll be doing rigorous and creative thinking of your own.
 Our internationally regarded academics will help you learn to address the arguments of others, to understand and engage with them so that you can arrive at your own conclusions and create your own original work.

 All our lecturers are active researchers, so you’ll share the excitement of doing original work in a supportive and highly-rated academic community.
-Our Philosophy team is in the top 15 in the Guardian League Table 2019 and rates as one of the 100 best Philosophy departments worldwide in the 2017 QS rankings.

 On this course no prior knowledge of philosophy is assumed, although students with Religious Studies A-level may be familiar with topics such as ethics, mind, knowledge and reality.
 In your first year you’ll explore new dimensions to these topics and consider questions about the meaning of life.
 You’ll also study social and political philosophy, the central concern of which is the best way of organising society.
 A first-year module on the philosophy of film and literature takes you beyond the mainstream.
 Studying fiction and films such as Back to the Future allows you to address the assumption that anything is possible in fiction and consider to what extent that is true.